Prinzhorn/jquery-inlog/README.md

 						(function()).isXML(<body style="opacity: 0.920047;">) ↷ false
 ```

-or if you're hardcore, you can set ```rawOutput: true``` to get the raw stacktrace object created by the plugin
+or if you're hardcore, you can set ```rawOutput: true``` to get the raw stackt race object created by the plugin

 ```
 arguments